 MobileNet was developed by a team of researchers at Google in 2017, who aimed to design an efficient Convolution Neural Network (CNN) for mobile and embedded devices.
-The model they created was not only significantly smaller in size and efficient but was also at par with top models in terms of performance.
+The model they created was not only significantly smaller in size and more efficient, but was also at par with top models in terms of performance.

 Today, MobileNet is used in various real-world applications to perform object detection and image classification in facial recognition, augmented reality, and more.